Bug #58120

 The process of rbd opening is interrupted, and the client end is killed.
 The registration of timeout processing callback function cannot be completed, resulting in the residue of the watcher.

-#3 Updated by Ilya Dryomov about 2 months ago
+Updated by Ilya Dryomov over 1 year ago

 What I see from the analysis log is as follows, in the picture 32-590, not has watch->connect function log output.prove that the process has not yet reached the timeout function registration, and it is killed.